samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 And after the change completes, the team can be notified of its outcome.

-    [ Multi-screenshot of Slack alert indicating Apply completed successfully and with error ]
+    [ Multi-screenshot of Slack alert indicating Apply completed successfully and with error; except it's not gonna be Slack anymore? ]

 ## Conclusion

-We have designed Terraform Enterprise to provide the best experience for teams collaborating on infrastructure with the core Terraform workflow, and we are continuously honing and improving that experience every day.

-Terraform Enterprise also allows us to introduce new layers that build on this core workflow to solve problems for organizations using Terraform at scale.
+There are many different ways to use Terraform: as an individual user, a single team, or an entire organization at scale.
+Choosing the best approach for the density of collaboration needed will provide the most return on your investment in the core Terraform workflow.
+For organizations using Terraform at scale, Terraform Enterprise introduces new layers that build on this core workflow to solve problems unique to teams and organizations.